isomerpages/singapore-customs-cms/_businesses/Valuation, Duties, Taxes & Fees/refund-of-duties-gst.md

 ## How to Apply for Refund

-You or your declaring agent can apply for an online refund and be notified of the outcome through the Refund Module in TradeNet.
+You or your declaring agent can apply for an online refund through the Refund Module in TradeNet.

-There are three possible outcomes:

--   Rejection: This could include requiring the taxable importer to claim from the  [Inland Revenue Authority of Singapore (IRAS)](https://www.iras.gov.sg/irashome/default.aspx){:target="_blank"}.
--   Approval: All successful refunds will be credited directly into the Inter-Bank GIRO (IBG) accounts of the payers who maintained IBG accounts with Singapore Customs.
--   Pending supporting documents: The applicant will receive a notification to submit the following supporting documents:
+When applying for refund via TradeNet, please remember to upload the following supporting documents in TradeNet Backend:

     - Refund permit
     - Replacement permit (if applicable)
     - Commercial invoice